+Dr. Sheahan has completed clinical rotations at the Center for Hearing and Balance at Bloomsburg University, Valley ENT, ENT Surgical Group, and Select Medical Audiology.
+She completed her fourth-year residency with Chesapeake Hearing Centers.
 During her undergraduate studies, she utilized American Sign Language (ASL) and written English to teach deaf adults literacy skills through her internship at an adult literacy organization in Baltimore.
-Ms. Sheahan has a special interest in diagnostic testing and vestibular disorders — she co-presented on vestibular dark cells at the Tenth Annual Meeting of the American Balance Society in 2018.
+Dr. Sheahan has a special interest in diagnostic testing, tinnitus, and vestibular disorders.
+Interested in current research, she has attended various clinical trainings and conferences, and co-presented on vestibular dark cells at the Tenth Annual Meeting of the American Balance Society in 2018.